plai-group/manifesto/README.md

 ## University and Departmental Processes

-It is your responsibility to understand, track, and meet departmental guidelines and shepherd yourself through the necessary beaurocratic procedures.
+It is your responsibility to understand, track, and meet departmental guidelines and shepherd yourself through the necessary bureaucratic procedures.
 I am here to help you with your research and personal development.
-I am and will remain and best forgetful and more realistically ignorant of most departmental and university processes.
+I am and will remain at best forgetful and more realistically ignorant of most departmental and university processes.
 I refer you to the [CS department PhD handbook](https://www.cs.ubc.ca/students/grad/policies/grad-handbook/phd-program).
 Let this be your friend and guide.

 ## Positive Space